Episode 6: What a cyberattack feels like. And how to prevent it.

 Season 2 podcast Culture Shift

-In Season 2 of Culture Shift, we discuss the most innovative, striking, sometimes bizarre, daring, and always exciting examples of digital transformation in the cultural sector.
-We discuss this with pioneers from around the world: America, Japan, Belgium, and England.
+In season 2 of Culture Shift, we discuss the most innovative, striking, sometimes bizarre, daring, and always exciting examples of digital transformation in the cultural sector.
+We talk about these topics with pioneers from all over the world: America, Japan, Belgium, and England.

 S2:E1 Elvis lives!
-Thanks to AI and holograms (with the English Layered Reality)
+Thanks to AI and holograms (with England's Layered Reality)

-S2:E3 Engage audiences with gamification using RFID (with the American Meow Wolf)
+S2:E3 Let the audience participate with gamification and RFID (with America's Meow Wolf)

-S2:E4 How to use the most intimate form of storytelling (with the Belgian SneakPeek)
+S2:E4 How to use the most intimate form of storytelling (with Belgium's SneakPeek)

-S2:E5 Reaching young audiences with this success strategy (with the British V&A Museum)
+S2:E5 Reaching young audiences with this success strategy (with England's V&A Museum)

-S2:E6 Too far for The Sphere?
-Belgium builds its own digital arena (with the Belgian Corda Arena)
+S2:E6 Is The Sphere too far?
+Belgium builds its own digital arena (with Belgium's Corda Arena)

-S2:E7 How a top university uses AR to innovate opera (with the American MIT)
+S2:E7 How a top university uses AR to innovate opera (with America's MIT)

-S2:E8 Accessibility: glasses with subtitles for the deaf (with the National Theatre in London)
+S2:E8 Accessibility: glasses with subtitles for the deaf (with London's National Theatre)

-S2:E9 An exciting experiment: AI as creator énd main character (with the Danish Sh4dow)
+S2:E9 An exciting experiment: AI as creator & main character (with Denmark's Sh4dow)

-S2:E10 Live broadcasts, a new business model? (with the American Smithsonian)
+S2:E10 Live broadcasts, a new business model? (with America's Smithsonian)

 Season 1 podcast Culture Shift

 This is the first season of Culture Shift.
-An inspiring podcast for cultural professionals about digital transformation.
-Because every day is a new opportunity for change.
+An inspiring podcast for culture professionals about digital transformation.
+Every day is a new chance for change.
 And that transformation starts with you.
-Together, we can make the cultural sector more future-proof.
-Listen to inspiring pioneers and driven experts from the cultural sector.
+Together, we can make the cultural sector future-proof.
+Listen to inspiring trailblazers and driven experts from the cultural sector.

 S1:E1 The audience of the future with the Rijksmuseum